Mnishthakur/git-github/README.md

 # git-github
-Info about git and github
+Info about git and github.